-On August 14, 2015, the Group entered into an agreement with Ayala Land, Inc. (ALI) whereby ALI will subscribe to 2,500,000,000 common shares of stock of the Group or 51.36% equity interest in the Group (which will come from Group's increase in authorized capital stock) for a total consideration of P5.625 billion, subject to certain terms and conditions.
-The Group, through its wholly-owned subsidiary, TPI, owns Tutuban Center in Manila City.
-With the entry of ALI, the Group will be able to benefit from the expertise and resources of ALI and optimize the development of its property assets, especially Tutuban Center.
-Tutuban Center, which sits on a 20-hectare property, will be the location of the North South Railway Project Transfer Station which will interconnect with the LRT 2 West Station.
+With the entry of ALI, the Group will be able to benefit from the expertise and resources of ALI and optimize the development of its property assets, especially the Tutuban Center, a commercial complex operated by TPI and located in Manila City.
+The Tutuban Center, which sits on a 20-hectare property, will be the location of the NSRP Transfer Station which will interconnect with the LRT 2 West Station.